Max Marinko

-Max Marinko (1916–1975) was a Yugoslav and Czechoslovak international table tennis player.
+Max Marinko (also known as Maks; 16 September 1916 – 20 August 1975) was a Yugoslav-Czechoslovak international table tennis player.

 Table tennis career

 Marinko won a silver medal at the 1939 World Table Tennis Championships in the men's team event for Yugoslavia.
 After World War II, he switched allegiance to Czechoslovakia and went on to win three more medals, two of which were gold, in the team event.